Pioana01101/vuforiastudio/README.md

 You're able to ad

 All zip files in the repository are able to be imported into Vuforia Studio.
 You're able to import projects via the top right corner menu and clicking on 'Import Project'.
+From there you can browse the project zip file and import it into Studio.

 ![](https://i.gyazo.com/dd7bc15c94f593a3c0a0636481983dcc.gif)